 We will supply all the equipment that your child needs.
 They will receive a pen, a dry wipe marker and a pencil and will be responsible for keeping them safe.
 Please do not allow your child to bring in toys, fidget toys or special items unless related to our topic as it can lead to arguments or be a destraction.

 Year Six will have tests in Mathematics, Reading and Grammar, Punctuation and Spelling in May.
 These are an important indicator of the progress that your child has made in primary school and will form part of the assessments that we pass onto secondary school.
 I will organise an information session later in the year in order to help you and your child to prepare for these tests.
 Please be assured that Year Six will be adequately prepared over the course of the year through our curriculum, whilst Year Five learning will not be disrupted or compromised in any way.
-These tests will take place on the 11th to the 14th May 2020 and must be taken on the days allocated.
+These tests will take place on Monday 10th to Thursday 13th May 2021 and must be taken on the days allocated.
 Therefore, I politely ask that, if your child is in Year Six this year, you avoid booking any holidays during this week!